-AUS And UM-Flint Launch Dual Degree Master's Program, Expanding Access To Global Education
+AUS and UM-Flint launch dual degree master's program, expanding access to global education

 Through the mutual transfer of credits and upon the successful fulfillment of program requirements at both AUS and UM-Flint, AUS students will be conferred with two master’s degrees: one by AUS and the other by the Regents of the University of Michigan.

 The collaborative endeavors of the AUS College of Engineering transcend geographical boundaries, embodying a steadfast commitment to global progress in engineering education and research.
-Through strategic partnerships, cultural exchanges and transformative initiatives, the college continues to cultivate a diverse and inclusive learning environment, empowering students to tackle complex global challenges and drive innovation on a global scale.
-Learn more about the college at .
+Through strategic partnerships, cultural exchanges and transformative initiatives, the college continues to cultivate a diverse and inclusive learning environment

 Legal Disclaimer: